The Big Mikan - Tokyo's frenetic pace and multi-faceted appeal will pull you in

-Jetstar flies direct to Tokyo from nine cities domestically, including Osaka and Naha, as well as from Cairns, Gold Coast and Melbourne in Australia and Hong Kong.
+Jetstar flies direct to Tokyo from nine cities domestically, including Osaka and Naha, as well as from Cairns, Gold Coast and Melbourne in Australia, Hong Kong, Taipei and Manila.

-From November 27, 2015 Jetstar Japan will fly direct from Taipei.
+*From March 15, 2016 Jetstar will fly direct from Manila.

 Find cheap flights to Tokyo

 Tokyo is served by a mix of Japan Rail trains, Tokyo Metro subway lines and a handful of private rail companies.
 Using a navigation app like Google Maps is helpful.

 Fares are charged based on how far you travel, but save yourself a headache and get a Suica (JR) or PASMO (Tokyo Metro) prepaid IC card.
 They work across all lines and automatically deduct a (slightly reduced) fare when you pass through any gate.
 Suica cards are available at the JR office at Narita Airport.
 Any remaining balance can be cashed out when you head home.

 Travel time 1 hour

 Taxi Approx ¥16,000-24,000